highfidelity/unity-to-hifi-exporter/README.md

 4. Parents which skew their children will not import correctly.
 This is a different from how HiFi versus Unity handles scaling.

-5. Things that are not supported include partical effects, terrains, scripts, and cameras.
+5. The list of currently not supported items include partical effects, terrains, scripts, and cameras.

 Tutorial
 ------------------------